28left/descriptive_set_theory/constructible.md

 For the third statement, note that the formula $\varphi(x_0) \equiv x_0 = x_0$ defines $L_\alpha$ in $L_\alpha$, and hence $L_\alpha \in L_{\alpha + 1}$.

-For (4), notice that there at only countably many formulas.
+For (4), notice that there are only countably many formulas.
 ```

 Next, we show that $L$ contains all ordinals and that $\xi$ "shows up" exactly after $\xi$ steps.